-The NRC reports to the Board on its observations and recommendations with regard to new appointments, performance and remuneration of the Directors and Key Responsible Persons.
+The NRC reports to the Board on its observations and recommendations with regard to new appointments, performance and remuneration of the Directors, CEO and key responsible persons.

-Details of the activities carried out by the NRC are reported in the NRC Report of the Annual Report 2017.
+Details of the activities carried out by the NRC are reported in the NRC Report of the Annual Report 2018.

-Ensuring the adequacy and integrity of the internal control and management information systems, including systems for monitoring compliance with applicable laws, regulations, rules, directives and guidelines
+(v) Ensuring the adequacy and integrity of the governance framework, internal control and management information systems, including systems for monitoring compliance with applicable laws, regulations, rules, directives and guidelines